 We recycle ♻︎ and have installed LED lighting and Smart Thermostats.

-Knowing that we are fearfully and wonderfully made by God, that is it he who gives us our daily breath and bread (Isa 42:5; Mt 6:11; Acts 17:25), watches over us to protect us from harm (Isa 42:6) and sent his Son that we might have an abundant and eternal life (Jn 3:16, 10:10) should cause us give thanks and praise to our Creator (Psa 139:14).
-Accordingly, we should do all we can to protect life as well as strive to ensure its development, length of days and overall quality.
-Those who crush, bruise, or go so far as to take an innocent human life, by any means, including but not limited to abortion, assisted suicide, or murder, are to face the judgment of both God and men (Gn 9:5-6).
+Knowing that we are fearfully and wonderfully made by God, that it is he who gives us our daily breath and bread (Isa.
+42:5; Matt.
+6:11; Acts 17:25), watches over us to protect us from harm (Isa.
+42:6), and sent his Son that we might have an abundant and eternal life (John 3:16, 10:10), should cause us to give thanks and praise to our Creator (Ps.
+139:14).
+Accordingly, we should do all we can to protect life, as well as strive to ensure its development, length of days, and overall quality.
+Those who crush, bruise, or go so far as to take an innocent human life, by any means, including but not limited to abortion, assisted suicide, or murder are to face the judgment of both God and men (Gen. 9:5-6).

-We believe that civil government has been instituted by God (Rom 13:1).
-While national, state, and local governments rule over the people, we acknowledge, confess, and declare that it is God who is king of all the earth (Gn 14:22; Psa 24:1, 47:1-9; Rev 19:16) and that it is he who rules over all the nations (Psa 22:8; Prv 2:11).
-It is God alone who sets government leaders and officials in their place and it is he who removes them (Dn 2:21, 4:17).
+We believe that civil government has been instituted by God (Rom.
+13:1).
+While national, state, and local governments rule over the people, we acknowledge, confess, and declare that it is God who is king of all the earth (Gen. 14:22; Ps.
+24:1, 47:1-9; Rev. 19:16) and that it is he who rules over all the nations (Ps.
+22:8; Prov.
+2:11).
+It is God alone who sets government leaders and officials in their place and it is he who removes them (Dan.
+2:21, 4:17).

-We understand that government officials (kings, rulers, etc.) stand in place as servants of God for the common good (Rom 13:4).
-Therefore, we believe that while they serve and fear the Lord (Psa 2:10-11), everyone under their authority should be subject to them (Rom 13:1), not resist them (Rom 13:2) respect and give honor to them (Rom 13:7), pray and give thanks for them (Jer 29:7; 1 Tm 2:1-3), always speak well of them (Prv 11:20), and finally, pay our due taxes to them (Mk 12:17; Rom 13:7).
-We do this with the express desire for ourselves to live peaceful, quiet, godly, and dignified lives (1 Tim 2:2) as well as with the loving intent that they may come to be saved and find knowledge of the truth (1 Tim 2:4).
+We understand that government officials (kings, rulers, etc.) stand in place as servants of God for the common good (Rom.
+13:4).
+Therefore, we believe that while they serve and fear the Lord (Ps.
+2:10-11), everyone under their authority should be subject to them (Rom.
+13:1), not resist them (Rom.
+13:2), respect and give honor to them (Rom.
+13:7), pray and give thanks for them (Jer.
+29:7; 1 Tim.
+2:1-3), always speak well of them (Prov.
+11:20), and finally, pay our due taxes to them (Mark 12:17; Rom.
+13:7).
+We do this with the express desire for ourselves to live peaceful, quiet, godly, and dignified lives (1 Tim.
+2:2), as well as with the loving intent that they may come to be saved and find knowledge of the truth (1 Tim.
+2:4).

-We believe that God is the maker of both the rich and the poor (Prv 22:2).
-Since all men are created in the image of God (Gn 1:27) and since Jesus loved and gave his life for the sins of all men (Jn 3:16, Rm 5:18; 1 Tm 2:4-6), we are without judgment to show all men, regardless of their financial position, both in word and deed, the compassion, mercy, kindness, and love of God (Mt 22:37-40).
+We believe that God is the maker of both the rich and the poor (Prov.
+22:2).
+Since all men are created in the image of God (Gen. 1:27), and since Jesus loved and gave his life for the sins of all men (John 3:16, Rom.
+5:18; 1 Tim.
+2:4-6), we are without judgment to show all men, regardless of their financial position, both in word and deed, the compassion, mercy, kindness, and love of God (Matt.
+22:37-40).

 We believe that the Bible is the thirty-nine books of the Old Testament and the twenty-seven books of the New Testament.
-Although the “heavens declare the glory of God” (Psa 19:1; Rom 1:20), the special revelation of hope and salvation through Jesus Christ has only been disclosed to us in the Bible, the very Word of God (Rom 10:17; Jn 20:31).
+Although the “heavens declare the glory of God” (Ps.
+19:1; Rom.
+1:20), the special revelation of hope and salvation through Jesus Christ has only been disclosed to us in the Bible, the very Word of God (Rom.
+10:17; John 20:31).
 Men who were supernaturally influenced by the Holy Spirit wrote the Bible.
-By its very testimony it is the inspired Word of God—even to the very choice of words (2 Tm 3:16-17; 1 Thes 2:13; 2 Pt 1:20-21).The Holy Spirit opens our hearts and minds so we can understand the Bible (Jn 14:26; 1 Cor 2:14).
+By its very testimony, it is the inspired Word of God—even to the very choice of words (2 Tim.
+3:16-17; 1 Thess.
+2:13; 2 Pet 1:20-21).The Holy Spirit opens our hearts and minds so we can understand the Bible (John 14:26; 1 Cor.
+2:14).

 God’s Word has the ultimate authority over our lives.
-This includes all of our thoughts, words, and deeds (Jos 1:8; Psa 119:101; Heb 4:12).
-The Bible contains that which is useful for a Christian to be thoroughly equipped for every good work (2 Tm 3:16-17) and should be studied diligently, handled accurately, and obeyed (2 Tm 2:15; Jas 1:22).
-All that is in the Bible will be accomplished – its words will never fail or pass away (Isa 40:8; Mt 5:18).
-The Bible is absolutely inerrant, true, perfect, sure, right, and pure as given in the original documents (Psa 12:6, 19:7-8).
+This includes all of our thoughts, words, and deeds (Josh.
+1:8; Ps.
+119:101; Heb.
+4:12).
+The Bible contains that which is useful for a Christian to be thoroughly equipped for every good work (2 Tim.
+3:16-17), and should be studied diligently, handled accurately, and obeyed (2 Tim.
+2:15; James 1:22).
+All that is in the Bible will be accomplished – its words will never fail or pass away (Isa.
+40:8; Matt.
+5:18).
+The Bible is absolutely inerrant, true, perfect, sure, right, and pure, as given in the original documents (Ps.
+12:6, 19:7-8).
 The Bible contains the full and final revelation that God has desired to give to us.
-It cannot be added to or deleted from (Mt 5:19; Rv 22:18-19).
+It cannot be added to or deleted from (Matt.
+5:19; Rev. 22:18-19).

-We believe that sin, that prideful rebellion, disobedience, and arrogance against God, his will and commands, is universal and that each man is guilty of sin and falls short of the glory of God (Rom 3:10-18, 23).
-In Adam’s sin against God all men, except Jesus Christ, inherited a sinful nature and therefore God’s condemnation (Gn 6:5; 8:21; Rom 5:18-19).Being of a totally depraved nature, man’s will, intellect, emotions and desires are tainted, influenced and ruled by sin (Rom 7:14-25; 1 Cor 2:6-16).
-Therefore, man, by nature and choice, can and does sin, both by omission and commission, in deed, word and thought (Jas 4:17).
+We believe that sin, that prideful rebellion, disobedience, and arrogance against God, his will and commands, is universal and that each man is guilty of sin and falls short of the glory of God (Rom.
+3:10-18, 23).
+In Adam’s sin against God, all men, except Jesus Christ, inherited a sinful nature and therefore God’s condemnation (Gen. 6:5; 8:21; Rom.
+5:18-19).Being of a totally depraved nature, man’s will, intellect, emotions, and desires are tainted, influenced, and ruled by sin (Rom.
+7:14-25; 1 Cor.
+2:6-16).
+Therefore, man, by nature and choice, can and does sin, both by omission and commission, in deed, word, and thought (Jas 4:17).

 We believe that salvation is that act of God in which a man’s sins are forgiven, his relationship with God is restored, he is sealed with the Holy Spirit, adopted into God’s family as a son or daughter of God, and he is granted the gift of eternal life (Jn 1:12; Rom 8:14-17; Gal 4:1-7).
 This salvation is by grace through faith in Jesus Christ (Eph 2:8-9; Ti 2:11).
 When a man acknowledges his sin before God and repents, when he believes that Jesus died on the cross and shed his blood to pay the penalty for his sins and avoid the wrath of God, when he receives Christ as his Savior and confesses that Jesus is Lord he experiences true conversion and is saved (Jn 1:12; Acts 3:19; Rom 10:9).
 Salvation can only be found in Jesus Christ.
 (Jn 14:6; Acts 4:12).